StackStorm/st2docs/docs/source/install/rhel8.rst

     does not support Python 2 actions. `More info about python in RHEL 8 and CentOS 8.
     <https://developers.redhat.com/blog/2019/05/07/what-no-python-in-red-hat-enterprise-linux-8/>`_

-    Mistral is not supported on RHEL 8/CentOS 8.
-All workflows must be written in :doc:`Orquesta </orquesta/index>`.

 Minimal Installation
 --------------------